 Let's begin now.

 To start with any development project, we need to setup a development enviorment.
-Nowadays, there are many poular online IDEs available where project-setup can be setup instantly.
+Today, there are many poular online IDEs available where project-setup can be done instantly.
 However, I personally prefer the local development setup for most of the projects.

 I work in Windows OS, so all the steps below, would be in that context only.

 Once the project creation is successful, you can switch over the project directory and run the project.